radar/ryanbigg.com/_posts/2015-04-30-getting-started-with-ruby-and-rails.markdown

 that will introduce you to Ruby in 100 minutes, as well as some Sinatra and Rails tutorials so that you can wrap your head around applying Ruby to web development.

+### Practical Object-Oriented Design in Ruby (POODR)

+**PAID**

+The [POODR book by Sandi Metz](http://www.poodr.com/) is one of my favourite Ruby books and gives some great examples of how to write excellent Ruby code in an easy-to-read style.
+Sandi Metz's conference talks are also wonderful watching.

 ## Getting started with Rails

 ### Rails 4 in Action